 Caring for a child with whooping cough is hard work, especially as the cough is often worse at night.
 Ask family and friends to help so you can catch up with sleep.
 Keep your child away from others to prevent the infection spreading.

-People with whooping cough need to stay away from work, school or childcare facilities until they have been on antibiotics for 5 days.
+People with whooping cough need to stay away from work, school or childcare facilities until they have been on antibiotics for 5 days or they have had the cough for more than 3 weeks.
 If there is an outbreak of whooping cough and your child is not immunised they will have to stay away from their kindergarten or school until the outbreak is over.
 Children who are household contacts of the infected person and who have received fewer than 3 doses of pertussis vaccine need to stay off school or childcare for 21 days after the last exposure to infection, or until they have taken 5 days of a course of antibiotics.

-The prevention of whooping cough by immunisation is vital.
+The best way of preventing or reducing the severity of whooping cough is to be immunised.
 There are very few medical reasons why a child should not have pertussis immunisation.
 It is now accepted that contraindications (reasons why a child should not have the immunisation) have been overstated in the past.
-Newer vaccination formulations mean that previously troublesome post-vaccination symptoms, such as fever, are much less commmon than was the case with previous versions.
+Newer vaccination formulations mean that previously troublesome post-vaccination symptoms, such as fever, are much less common than was the case with previous versions.

 In Australia, immunisation against whooping cough is recommended at age 2, 4, and 6 months as part of the National Immunisation Program Schedule.
 The 2-month dose can be given as early as 6 weeks of age.

 Two booster doses are recommended - one at 18 months and one at age 4 years.
 An additional booster dose is recommended for adolescents between 10 and 17 years.